-Baylor > Counseling Center > Counseling Services > Types of Services
+Baylor > Counseling Center > Counseling Services > Program of Care

-Couples Counseling: Students are eligible for couples counseling provided that at least one person in the couple is a Baylor student and has paid the student services fee.
-Dealing more effectively with conflict, family issues, adjusting to marriage, and other concerns can greatly improve a relationship.
+Couples: Students are eligible for couples counseling provided that at least one person in the couple is a Baylor student (has paid the student services fee).
+In couples counseling you are taught to deal more effectively with conflict, family issues, adjusting to marriage and other concerns that can enrich the quality of your relationship.

 Addictive Behavior Services: Staff can meet with you individually for various types of addictive behavior concerns: substance abuse, pornography, gaming, and gambling to name a few.
 In addition, we provide groups to support both men and women dealing with these concerns.

 Dietitian Services: Regina Mastin, a licensed and registered dietitian, provides medical nutrition therapy for students.
 If you have a nutrition related diagnosis such as diabetes, hypoglycemia, anemia, gastrointestinal disorders, high cholesterol or high blood pressure, food allergies, as well as struggling with disordered eating, you may benefit from nutritional counseling as well.
 Nutrition counseling includes an assessment of current nutritional status, evaluation of current dietary intake, need for dietary modifications and education on appropriate diet.

 Transition of Care: Our Care Planning Team is available for you to provide transition of care to other resources if needed.
 They can explain and walk you through this level of care and will help you find a community psychiatrist, therapist or other services that might best fit your needs.
 This team of care specialists will help you with any obstacles that you may encounter and make sure you find the professional help you need.